-Yordanos holds a B.A. in Economics and Political Science, Phi Beta Kappa, from the University of Florida, where she was inducted into the school’s Hall of Fame.
+Yordanos holds a B.A. in Economics and Political Science, Honors, Phi Beta Kappa, from the University of Florida, where she was inducted into the school’s Hall of Fame.
 She also has an M.P.P. in Business and Government Policy from Harvard Kennedy School.
-An amateur photographer, Yordanos loves exploring new places and cultures, running, and reading.